Instructional Practices

 Field trips like this offer valuable, real-world experiences to students.
 They’ll gain confidence and motivation in class since they will be able to see that everything they learn has a connection to the world around them.

-You can help students prepare for this assignment by offering a rubric that outlines the areas in which they’ll be graded.
+Help students prepare for this assignment by offering a rubric that outlines the areas in which they’ll be graded.
 You might give points based on lesson length, preparation, and creativity.
 The weight of each section will depend on the project and your preferences.
 Some teachers also allow the class to grade a section of the assignment.
 If you choose to go this route, it can be helpful to pass out a scoring guide to the class.
 This way, each student knows how to grade the “teacher.”

 Graphic organizers, such as pie charts and Venn diagrams, are a great way to display information visually.
 When you ask your class to create one, your students will have to apply their knowledge in a visual way.
 This will also help them form connections and understand similarities and differences.